ashkankamyab/Python-Voice-Chat/README.md

 - Dependancy Installation - ``pip install -r requirements.txt``
 - Running - ``python client.py`` or ``python server.py``

-## Usage
-- Run ``server.py`` on the machine you wish to act as the server, entering the desired port you wish to run the server on.
-You can run multiple independent servers, however they must be running on different ports.
-- Any clients can now connect to the server by running ``client.py`` then entering the IP and port the server is running on (as seen in the server terminal).
-- Clients can now communicate by speaking into a connected microphone.

 ## Requirements
 - Python 3
 - PyAudio